-- The Bible.
+- THE BIBLE.
 Obvious but essential, the Bible claims to be God’s inspired Word, message, and blueprint for life.
 If that’s really true, and I believe it is, then we should carefully consider its significance.
 The Bible is actually a collection of 66 individual writings that were originally penned in three different languages over a 1,500-year period by 40ish unique authors.
-Whew.
 No doubt, it’s rich in diversity.
 Yet—because it was God-breathed and God-directed—there’s a remarkable unity, consistency, and one all-encompassing theme.

-- Experience.
+- EXPERIENCE.
 Saul, who later became Paul, went from persecuting the Church to building it.
 All of the disciples were either killed or imprisoned because of their unwavering stance on what they had seen and heard.
 Thousands upon thousands of personal stories and life transformations mark Christianity today.
 I’ve personally seen the weary revived, the broken restored, and the unfaithful redeemed.
-The way God screams in His own subtle ways is fascinating to me.
+The way God screams in His own subtle ways is nothing short of fascinating.
 Maybe I can’t explain all the things, but I’ve tasted His goodness, encountered His relentless pursuit, and felt His intimate presence in my actual real life.

-The list above is far from exhaustive, but hopefully can serve as pockets of air when the waves are crashing down.
+The list above is far from exhaustive, but I pray these points will serve as pockets of air when the waves come crashing down.

 Josephus, Jewish Antiquities 20.9.